c76068/Var_LDDMM/README.md

 ```

 ## Set up
 To run functions without GPU acceleration, you will only need MATLAB and the [HANSO](https://cs.nyu.edu/overton/software/hanso/) library for L_BFGS optimization.
-We have put the HANSO routines in the folder `/src/optimization/`.
+We have included the HANSO routines in the folder `/src/optimization/` for convenience.

 Basic dependencies:
 * MATLAB